-Last week, a bus carrying 41 students to Terry Parker High School slammed into a car.
-Four students were treated for minor injuries.
+Last week, a bus carrying 41 students to Terry Parker High School got into a traffic collision with a car.
+Four students were treated for minor types of injuries.

-This accident has raised again the question about school bus safety and the importance of wearing a seatbelt.
+This motor vehicle accident has raised again the question of school bus safety and the importance of wearing a seatbelt.

-Studies have shown that if a school bus is involved in an accident, a roll or flip of the bus will have the passengers bumping into each other, causing more injuries.
-These unnecessary complications can be avoided if every occupant is restrained by seat belts.
+Studies have shown that if a school bus is involved in an auto accident, a roll or flip of the bus will have the passengers bumping into each other, causing more serious injuries.
+These unnecessary complications can be avoided if every occupant is restrained by using seat belts.

-That's why it's recommended that parents talk with their kids about the importance of being safe and wearing a seat belt, even on a school bus.
+That is why it is recommended that parents talk with their kids about the importance of being safe and wearing a seat belt, even on a school bus.

 The Importance of Wearing Seat Belts, Especially on School Buses in Miami

 Nationwide, yellow school buses collectively travel more than 4 billion miles and transport 26 million students every school day, providing more than 9 billion student rides every year.
-The student occupant fatality rate is of 6/year and the injury rate of less than 0.2%.
-On the other hand, between 1994 and 2004, 71 passengers on school buses died in crashes.
+The student occupant fatality rate is of 6/year and the auto accident injury rate is of less than 0.2%.
+On the other hand, between 1994 and 2004, 71 passengers on school buses died in a traffic accident.

-All statistics pale when we see on the news the photo of a single child that died, and we know it could've been prevented by the single act of wearing a belt.
+All statistics pale when we see on the news the photo of a single child that died, and we know fatal car accidents could have been prevented by the single act of wearing a belt.

 Florida Laws Concerning School Bus Safety